plabradorjr/plabradorjr.github.io/_posts/2020-02-12-sinatra_project.markdown

 ```

-I also passed all the username parameters to be stored in the databse as downcase, therefore making all username non-case sensitive.
+I also passed all the username parameters to be stored in the database as downcase, therefore making all username non-case sensitive.

 So far, I was **not** able to break this signup code: